Your property appraisal guide

 Example:

 Taylor noticed that the appraiser had missed key upgrades, including a new kitchen and a finished basement.
-With our help, Taylor submitted a ROV with better comps, and the appraised value was adjusted accordingly.
+With our help, Taylor submitted an ROV with better comps, and the appraised value was adjusted accordingly.

 How do I request a Reconsideration of Value?